Seen amongst the historic vehicles at this year's Concours d'Elegance

 REGULAR EVENTS.
 The events listed here tend to be those organised by VCCQ members or to which we have been invited.

 IMPROMPTU EVENTS.
-The Department of Transport and Main Roads (TMR) has advised that our members can use SIVS-registered cars in events organised at very short notice, provided that the event is posted in advance in our newsletter, web site or on social media.
+The Department of Transport and Main Roads (TMR) has advised that our members can use SIVS-registered cars in events organized at very short notice, provided that the event is posted in advance in our newsletter, web site or on social media.
 VCCQ now has a Private Members Facebook page on which financial members can post their own impromptu events.
 Ask the Secretary about using this private page - CLUB MEMBERS ONLY!

 Already part of it?
 Go to the Private Page.

 Now that restrictions have eased we are scheduling new events, always within the COVID-19 guidelines.
 Please come back to check dates.